Jake1510/ooip-tutorial-library/README.md

-# 🧠 OOIP using CODESYS – Patterns, Practices and Features
+# OOIP  – Patterns, Practices and Features

 > A curated library of object-oriented programming patterns, techniques, and features for industrial automation using CODESYS.